 The Company has been experiencing losses due to the decline and instability of DRAM prices and the historical investment in XcelaSAN.
 It is uncertain how long the current level of DRAM pricing will continue, or whether or when prices will rise in the near future.
 Until such time that the Company can raise prices, it will continue to seek alternative methods of generating profits and cash flow.
 For example, the Company continues to pursue product diversification, either by development or as a contract manufacturer.
 Additionally, the Company will continue to identify joint ventures, strategic partnerships and business combination opportunities.
 There can be no assurance that any of these initiatives will mature to profitability and positive cash flow, or even occur.
 During fiscal 2013, the Company signed three agreements with AMD for the sale of AMD branded products.
-The products fall into three categories, RAMDisk software; consumer memory for the gaming and entertainment industries and server memory for AMD and other servers.
+The products fall into three categories: RAMDisk software, consumer memory for the gaming and entertainment industries and server memory for AMD and other servers.
 The Company hopes to expand these three product offerings and offer them for sale through e-tailers such as Newegg, Tiger Direct, Fry's, NCIX, Ebay and others.
 Currently the Company is selling Radeon RAMDisk, Radeon Memory and Radeon Server Memory through Newegg and is negotiating with other e-tailers to sell products through their web sites.
-In addition, we intend to raise additional capital through bank financing and the sale of equity and/or debt securities in fiscal year 2014.
-Although there can be no assurances that this will occur, if successful the proceeds could be sufficient to fund the company in expanding its consumer memory outlets and the development of software to complement RAMDisk in other areas of caching.
-If unsuccessful, there still remains the doubt of the ability of the Company to continue as a going concern and meet its obligations for the next twelve months.
+In addition, we intend to raise additional capital through bank financing and the sale of equity and/or debt securities in the fiscal year ended April 30, 2015.
+Although there can be no assurances that this will occur.